Skip to content

 Runway will use a User-Agent header that starts with RunwayML API/ when making requests to your server.
 If you use a scraping-prevention tool or WAF, be sure to allowlist our user agent string prefix.

-A data URI allows you to pass the content of your asset as part of a request to our API, rather than passing a URL to the asset hosted on another server.
+A data URI allows you to pass the base64 encoded images as part of a request to our API, rather than passing a URL to the asset hosted on another server.
 This can reduce the complexity of your integration by eliminating an upload step.

 Data URIs are supported anywhere URLs are expected.
 However, they come with some restrictions:

-1. The length of the encoded data URI must be under 3MB (1024 × 1024 × 3 bytes).
-Keep in mind that base64-encoding your asset increases its size by about 33%: this means that you may not be able to use data URIs with assets larger than about 2.2MB.
+1. The length of the encoded data URI must be under 5MB (1024 × 1024 × 5 bytes).
+Keep in mind that base64-encoding your asset increases its size by about 33%: this means that you may not be able to use data URIs with assets larger than about 3.3MB.
 This limit supersedes type-specific file size limits.

 2. The data URI must include an appropriate content type string.
 For instance, your data URI should start with something like data:image/jpg;base64,.